hajar1380/peroje-1/readme.md

-this project is about online market it include python code
+this project is about online market it include python code i add show_product_tabel to my scod